Konamiman/Nestor80/docs/LanguageReference.md

 ### Symbols list

-After the last page of regular listing a list of local symbols, public symbols, external symbols and named macros is included as well.
+After the last page of regular listing a list of local symbols, public symbols, external symbols, named macros and (when building SDCC relocatable files) area names is included as well.
 The main page "number" used for these lists is `S`.

-By default 4 symbols will be listed in each listing line, and only the first 16 characters of each symbol will be printed (longer symbols will be truncated and will get a `...` at the end).
+By default four symbols will be listed in each listing line, and only the first 16 characters of each symbol will be printed (longer symbols will be truncated and will get a `...` at the end).
 These values can be configured 🆕 with the Nestor80 arguments `--listing-symbols-per-line` and `--listing-max-symbol-length`, respectively.

-By default all symbols and macro names in the symbols list will keep their original casing 🆕, but Nestor80 can be instructed to convert them to uppercase (which is what MACRO-80 does when generating listings) with the  `--listing-uppercase-symbols` argument.
+By default all symbols, macro names and area names in the symbols list will keep their original casing 🆕, but Nestor80 can be instructed to convert them to uppercase (which is what MACRO-80 does when generating listings) with the  `--listing-uppercase-symbols` argument.

 ### Temporarily stopping the listing